British Car Brands (manufacturer car companies, logos)

 LEVC Logo

-This British company is a subsidiary of the Chinese carmaker Geely.
+This British company is a subsidiary of the Chinese automaker Geely.
 It is an engineering service headquartered in Coventry.
-The brand is also known in England for its black taxis.
+In England, the brand is also known for its black cabs.

 Grinnall